Fannon/linnstrument-playground/README.md

 * Checkout / download this repository
 * Install https://nodejs.org/en if you haven't it already
 * You need to have a virtual MIDI Loop Device (e.g. loopMIDI) where Synthesia sends KeyLights to the Output.
-* Configure Synthesia to use it as a MIDI Output device and send "Key Lights" to it, using the "Finger based Channel" mode.
+* Configure Synthesia to use it as a MIDI Output device and send "Key Lights" to it, using "Channel 1" mode.
 * Set the name of the MIDI output port in the `synthesiaLightGuide.ts` options, or name your virtual device `Loop D`.
     * Have a look at the options if they work for you.
 It assumes a LinnStrument 128 with default layout
 * Start the script: